-Honeylocust is a modern, luxury B&B guesthouse in the historic town of Colesberg in the Upper-Karoo.
-Perfectly situated just off the N1 highway, it's the ideal halfway break on a long journey between the North and the South.
+Honeylocust Guesthouse provides accommodation on a bed and breakfast basis in Colesberg in Karoo in the Northern Cape.
+Honeylocust is a modern, luxury guesthouse in the historic town of Colesberg.
+Perfectly situated just off the N1 highway, it's the ideal

 River Destiny Lodge is situated along the banks of the Orange River.
 Popular 20 luxury en-suite bedrooms or self-catering chalets with spectacular view.
 Camping, Conference & Recreation facilities.
 We also have camping sites & permanent tent